MAT 125 or MAT 125H with a grade greater than or equal to C or satisfactory mathematics placement.

 Moreover, be warned that I am much more interested in the process by which you arrived at your answer than the answer itself.
 An answer to a homework or exam question that is correct but lacks justification may be worth little to no points.
 If you understand a concept, then barring a silly computational error, the correct answer comes along for the ride.
 Yet, getting the correct answer does not imply that you understand anything!

 There are many resources available to get help.
-First, I recommend that you work on homework in groups as much as possible.
-Second, you are strongly encouraged to ask questions in the course Google Group, as I (and hopefully other members of the class) will post comments there for all to benefit from.
+First, you are allowed and encouraged to work together on homework.
+However, each student is expected to turn in their own work.
+You are strongly encouraged to ask questions in our Discord discussion group, as I (and hopefully other members of the class) will post comments there for all to benefit from.
 You are also encouraged to stop by during my office hours and you can always email me.
-Lastly, free tutoring is available in AMB 137 through the Math Achievement Program.
+I am always happy to help you.
+If my office hours don’t work for you, then we can probably find another time to meet.
+It is your responsibility to be aware of how well you understand the material.
+Don’t wait until it is too late if you need help.
+Ask questions!
+Lastly, free tutoring is available through the Math Achievement Program.

 Here are some important dates:

-Any changes in this syllabus made during the term will be properly communicated to the class.
+Any changes to this syllabus made during the term will be properly communicated to the class.

 Mathematics & Teaching

 Unless stated otherwise, content on this site is licensed under a Creative Commons Attribution-Share Alike 4.0 International License.

 The views expressed on this site are my own and are not necessarily shared by my employer Northern Arizona University.